DevOluwapelumi/DevOluwapelumi/README.md

 <i> Hey there, I’m Victor Oluwapelumi, a tech enthusiast with a flair for all things development!
 From crafting stunning frontends🎨 to building robust backends🔧, I thrive as a full-stack wizard🧙‍♂️.
 Here’s the scoop:</i>

-⚡️ Currently seeking full-time role opportunities
 💼 Open for freelance projects
 🗣️ Interested in roles like Software Engineer and front-end engineer

 Let’s build something amazing together! 🚀